naeluh/pa11y-crawler/readme.md

 # Site Accessibility Crawler

-A Node.js CLI tool that crawls a website, finds all pages within the same origin, and generates accessibility reports using axe-core and axe-html-reporter.
+A Node.js CLI tool that crawls a website, finds all pages within the same origin, and generates accessibility reports using pa11y.

 ## Features